nickgag626/slate-master---Copy/source/index.html.md

 <br/>Payment Device provides the APIs required to setup card readers to be used for accepting payments, as well as retrieve all connection status updates.

 **User**
-User provides the APIs to perform different administrative actions (authentication, retrieve Transactions history, details etc.,) against MCM backend services.
+<br/>User provides the APIs to perform different administrative actions (authentication, retrieve Transactions history, details etc.,) against MCM backend services.